Git branch in your prompt

 - custom variables

-a dollar sign at the end of the prompt
+\sthe name of the shell-just a dash\vthe version of the shell$a dollar sign at the end of the prompt

 which in my terminal evaluates to: -bash-3.2$